bharvey125/SeniorAppliedScientist_assement/README.md

 # Question 2: Provide an overview of how you would approach the problem of modeling late arrivals in real-time.

-** Assumption: we’ve estimated a model with adequate performance based on the mentioned accuracy measures.
+<u>Assumption:</u> we’ve estimated a model with adequate performance based on the mentioned accuracy measures.
-** Assumption: we include 2 lags of the deviation in the model
+<u>Assumption:</u> we include 2 lags of the deviation in the model

 ## Non-Technical Audience: